 The Salem Interfaith Hospitality Network (Salem IHN) is a response to the growing need to provide shelter, meals, assistance, and compassion to families without homes.
-Salem IHN is an affiliated Family Promise organization, an organization founded in 1986 in Union County, New Jersey.
-Salem IHN became the 59th Network in the country when it opened its doors in May, 1999.
+Salem IHN is an affiliated Family Promise organization.
+Salem IHN became the 59th Network in the country when it opened its doors in May 1999.

-Salem IHN seeks to unite the religious community in its efforts to assist homeless families in Salem and the surrounding area.
-Currently, Salem IHN consists of 14 Host faith communities and 17 Support faith communities.
+Salem IHN seeks to unite the religious community in its efforts to assist homeless families in Salem, Oregon and the surrounding area.
+Currently, Salem IHN consists of 17 Host faith communities and 16 Support faith communities.
 The Hosts donate their space to house homeless families overnight for one week, every three months on a rotating basis.
 Support faith communities offer additional volunteers and supplies to assist a nearby Host.
 Each morning, our guests are transported by van to the Day Center where the Case Manager works with them to find permanent solutions and help them regain their independence.
-The families are refered to agencies providing support in health care, job training and other services that work to solve underlying causes of homelessness.
+The families are referred to agencies providing support in health care, job training and other services that work to solve underlying causes of homelessness.

 Salem IHN volunteers provide homeless families with basic human needs–shelter, safety, and sustenance–with a spirit of warmth and hospitality.
 Local congregations provide temporary “homes” in which families are treated as guests of the congregation.
 In this environment, guests can maintain their dignity and self esteem.
 The kindness of hosts can help alleviate the hurt and alienation of homelessness, and both volunteers and guests can grow and learn from each other.